Rights and reproductions

 • No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-Third, if you use or change an image licensed CC BY-SA or marked PD, you should not attribute the changes to the creator or provider of the work.
-Moreover, the name or logo of the creator or provider should not be used to imply endorsement the modified work or any use of it without their consent.
+If you use or change a PD image, don't attribute the changes to the creator or provider of the work.
+Don't use the creator/provider's name or logo to imply endorsement of the modified work or any use of it without their consent.